Post-election lawsuits related to the 2020 U.S. presidential election from Pennsylvania: Appeals Court case

 The Trump campaign and other plaintiffs filed an appeal with the United States Court of Appeals for the Third Circuit on November 22.
 In their revised brief, the campaign asked that the election be decertified and they be permitted to take a sample consisting of 1.5 million mail ballots to determine how many were defective, and deduct those votes from Biden's total.

 On November 27, a three-judge panel for the Third Circuit Court of Appeals rejected the Trump campaign's attempt to undo Pennsylvania's vote certification, with the judges ruling that the Trump campaign's "claims have no merit."
 The panel stated that the Trump campaign was challenging far fewer ballots than Biden's margin of victory, and "it never claims fraud or that any votes were cast by illegal voters."

 The panel praised the District Court for being "fast, fair, patient" in handling this case.
 It ruled that the District Court was correct in preventing the Trump campaign from conducting a second amendment of its complaint.
 The proposed amendment had not changed the fact that the Trump campaign had not alleged that it was being treated worse than the Biden campaign, stated the panel.
 Overall, "calling an election unfair does not make it so.
 Charges require specific allegations and then proof.
 We have neither here", stated the panel.

 Of the three Appeal Court judges, Stephanos Bibas, who delivered the opinion, was appointed by Trump, while judges D. Brooks Smith and Michael Chagares were appointed by Republican president George W. Bush.
 Trump campaign attorney Jenna Ellis reacted to the verdict by condemning the "activist judicial machinery in Pennsylvania".
-Ellis also said that an appeal would be taken to the United States Supreme Court.
+It was dismissed without comment by the Supreme Court on February 22, 2021.